GoogleCloudPlatform/professional-services/data-analytics/cloud-composer-examples/composer_http_post_example/README.md

      BigQuery table](https://bigquery.cloud.google.com/table/nyc-tlc:yellow.trips?pli=1).
 - Enhances the data with an average_speed column.
 - Writes the enhanced data as in CSV format to a temporary location in Google Cloud storage.
-3. Load these files to BigQuery.
+3. Tear down the Dataproc Cluster Load these files to BigQuery.
 4. Clean up the temporary path of enhanced data in GCS.

 ##### 1. Extract metadata from POST: